Large Language Models in Qualitative Research: Uses, Tensions, and Intentions: Implications for Researchers and Designers

 \subsection{Design principles for qualitative research tools incorporating LLMs}

 We have identified the urgent need for transparent tools that center qualitative research use cases.
-Participants already use chat-based proprietary LLM interfaces like ChatGPT for qualitative research tasks, while dedicated analysis tools, like NVivo, do not currently serve comparable roles or have comparable features.
-Conversely, general-purpose chat-based LLM interfaces are not designed as qualitative research tools.
-As such, we outline some use cases that present opportunity areas for the development of tools for qualitative researchers that leverage LLMs.

-Based on our findings, tool builders ought to emphasize 1) interactivity, 2) data exploration, and 3) qualitative coding in future qualitative research tools.
-Participants consistently mentioned the useful nature of the interactivity LLMs afford through a chat-based interface, a new modality compared to standard analysis software tools.
-Participants highlighted that chat interactions help them ideate, obtain feedback, and that they would appreciate making requests for data retrieval or formatting in natural language as is increasingly possible~\ \cite{izacard2021leveraging, gao2023retrieval}.
-There is a gap in tools that facilitate these use cases seamlessly integrated with other desired uses.
-Second, researchers also perceive an opportunity to use LLMs to explore their data or see it in a new way.
-LLMs could help researchers see their data through a multiplicity of lenses, ``support serendipity'' \cite{jiang2021supporting} for qualitative researchers and ideally widen insight rather than homogenize it.
-Lastly, qualitative researchers are interested in using LLMs to conscientiously assist in the coding process.
-Tools could also help scaffold the qualitative coding process for beginners, but some worry that tools may diminish \textit{"essential friction"} (P15) as one learns coding.
-Tools should help researchers check if the LLM is implementing their desired definitions and codes correctly.
-Across all opportunity areas, implementing LLM-based features also present risks which must be navigated carefully, such as the risks of anthropomorphizing AI through interactivity, becoming overreliant on it, decreasing researcher agency, reducing novelty, or the risk of broader misalignment with qualitative research values.

-Researchers want to use tools that align with their values, and some implementations could empower researchers, while others may risk dispossessing them or participants.
-Below are a few principles for tool designers when considering how and if to create tools that responsibly address these opportunity areas:
+Based on our findings from qualitative researchers interested in engaging with LLMs, tool builders could emphasize 1) interactivity, 2) data exploration, and 3) support for qualitative coding in future qualitative research tools.
+Participants consistently mentioned the useful nature of the interactivity LLMs afford through a chat-based interface: they could ideate, obtain feedback, and potentially make requests for data retrieval or formatting in natural language (e.g. \cite{izacard2021leveraging, gao2023retrieval}).
+There is a gap in tools that facilitate these use cases in addition to other, more structured uses.
+Second, LLMs could help researchers see their data in a new way, ideally widening rather than homogenizing the nature of their insights.
+Lastly, qualitative researchers are still interested in using LLMs to conscientiously assist in the coding process.
+Below are principles for tool designers when considering how to create tools that responsibly address these opportunity areas.